Teriks/pake/README.rst

     # You can also export lists, dictionaries sets and tuples,
     # as long as they only contain literal values.
     # Literal values being: strings, integers, floats; and
-    # other lists, dicts, sets and tuples (if they only contain literals)
+    # other lists, dicts, sets and tuples.
+Collections must only
+    # contain literals, or objects that repr() into a parsable literal.

     pake.export('CC_FLAGS', ['-Wextra', '-Wall'])